What's Inside?

 Company IntegrationExternal partner, not deeply integratedEmbedded in team, company culture, and systems

 The classification affects everything from tax liabilities to team dynamics.
 Misclassifying workers can result in fines or legal issues in many jurisdictions.
-According to the U.S. Department of Labor, misclassification can lead to back wages, unpaid taxes, and penalties that can significantly impact businesses financially.
+According to the U.S. Department of Labor, misclassification can lead to back wages, unpaid taxes, and severe penalties.
+This risk is now amplified by the DOL’s 2024 final rule, which introduces a more complex, six-factor “economic reality” test, making it harder to classify workers as contractors.
+This is why it’s crucial for scaling businesses to get it right—especially when building remote teams offshore.

 This is why it’s crucial for scaling businesses to get it right—especially when building remote teams offshore.